prateeksingamsetty/WolfTrackPlus/Project3/readme.md

     <p align="center"><img width="700" src="./Assets/Job_apply_feature"></p>

+The job application feature showcases various software engineering positions, presenting pertinent details such as company names and job URLs.
+Users can browse through the available job listings and apply for positions by accessing the provided job URLs.
+Clicking on a URL redirects users to the specific job posting, enabling them to proceed with their applications directly on the respective job posting page.

   - The left-most section of the dashboard shows the User details.
 The user also has the option to edit his/her profile.

   - Upcoming Activities - The upcoming activities shows the top 5 activities nearing the deadline.
 The activities are picked up from the applications and the company name and the due date is displayed on this section.